jtl-software/connector-woocommerce3/readme.txt

 7. The WooCommerce JTL-Connector (>=1.7.0) settings panel.

 == Changelog ==

+= 1.15.0 =
+* Entchancement - Product price refactoring, unified normal and quick sync calls to one method
+* Bugfix - Increased tax rate calculation precision to 4
+* Bugfix - CO-1161 - DHL postnumber is now correctly transfered
+* Bugfix - CO-1174 - Customer group can be changed on customer update

 = 1.14.1 =
 * Bugfix - Price quicksync set price to 0